 Which lenders have a DUA?

 Several major lenders have a DUA with their mortgage insurer.
-As odd as it may sound, many lenders that have their own LMI company do not have a DUA in place and sometimes have quite different guidelines.
+As odd as it may sound, many lenders that have their own LMI company don’t have a DUA in place and sometimes have quite different guidelines.

 There are several lenders that have a DUA in place with either Genworth Financial or QBE LMI, which are the two largest LMI providers in Australia.